 - New and Correct Map of the Province of North Carolina

-- Edward Moseley’s map of North Carolina (made in 1733) provides insight into areas of interest in Pasquotank County (later Camden County).
+- Edward Moseley’s map of North Carolina (1733) provides insight into areas of interest in Pasquotank County (later Camden County).

 - A History of Pasquotank County; A History of Camden County